-We will continue to monitor DBM trap activity throughout the season.
-We will also continue to trap population activity throughout the summer to determine whether DBM is active when brassica hosts are not available.
+We have monitored DBM trap activity throughout summer to determine whether DBM is active when brassica hosts are not available.
 This may give us an indication of the potential for more problems on this years fall crops.
 One thing we've learned thius far based on pheromone trapping is that DBM moths are not captured during July and August; understandable since there are not sufficient brassica hosts for them to develop and reproduce.
 It is highly likely that the local populations that show up each fall are immigrants coming into the area via monsoon and other tropical storms.
 The exception to this would be the outbreaks we experienced in 2016 where the DBM entered fields on infested transplants.
-We will continue to trap and hope to gain more insight into the pest's activity in Yuma this year.
+In an attempt to better answer this question, in the August/Sep of 2019 we established traps at several sites (n=17) where we could compare trap captures in direct-seeded, transplanted and sites where no brassica crops are being grown.
+The traps are separated by at least 1 mile at each location to minimize movement between crops.